|LOCATION:||Los Angeles, California|

 The Academy Museum of Motion Pictures, located on the corner of Wilshire Boulevard and Fairfax Avenue along Los Angeles’ Museum Mile, is a museum dedicated to exhibiting the art and science of movies.

-The 300,000 square-foot facility will be the nation’s first, large-scale museum entirely dedicated to the art, science, craft, business, and history of movies.
-The museum will feature exhibits from the Academy’s collection of 12 million photographs and tens-of-thousands of posters, artifacts and other objects exhibiting the past, present, and future of the movie industry.
-Visitors will have the feeling that they are in a movie in immersive exhibits.
+The 300,000 square-foot facility is the nation’s first, large-scale museum entirely dedicated to the art, science, craft, business, and history of movies.
+The museum features exhibits from the Academy’s collection of 12 million photographs and tens-of-thousands of posters, artifacts and other objects exhibiting the past, present, and future of the movie industry.
+Visitors have the feeling that they are in a movie in immersive exhibits.
 The signature architectural jewel of this new museum is glass encased spherical structure known as the David Geffen Theater.
-Held aloft by plinths (columns), this globe-like structure will house a state-of-the-art 1,000 seat theater and will host a range of performances, screenings, premieres, and events with world’s leading filmmakers.
-Located atop the glass-covered sphere would be a glass-surrounded, but not fully enclosed, event space that would offer sweeping views of the Hollywood Hills.
-The Academy Museum was awarded the LEED Gold Certification by U.S. Green Building Council, and is set to open in September 2021.
+Held aloft by plinths (columns), this globe-like structure houses a state-of-the-art 1,000 seat theater and will host a range of performances, screenings, premieres, and events with world’s leading filmmakers.
+Located atop the glass-covered sphere is a glass-surrounded, but not fully enclosed, event space that offers sweeping views of the Hollywood Hills.
+The Academy Museum was awarded the LEED Gold Certification by U.S. Green Building Council, and opened in September 2021.

 This project was selected by Domus – the magazine for Architecture, Design and Art Lovers – as one 13 most anticipated buildings of 2021.